University of Edinburgh

 Nevertheless, this issue still deserves consideration, since mass migrations occur frequently in human history.
 Here we have a disturbing factor, which in addition will in most cases be uncontrollable and prehistoric in origin.
-But I do not want to overestimate the influence of this factor, since in nations and languages the distance between the inherited dispositions and the new tasks of life, when these are achievable by other means, seems to balance out in not too long a time.
+But I do not want to overestimate the influence of this factor, since in nations and languages the distance between the inherited dispositions and the new tasks of life – insofar as these tasks can be fulfilled by the dispositions – seems to balance out in not too long a time.
 Both the nation and language would have to be in bad shape if they did not contain hidden forces in themselves that only await stimulation in order to awake from their slumber.
 But in both nation and language fully developed forces can also fall asleep if they have not had the opportunity to be exercised for a long time.
 We know of language families of very uniform type and then others with an astounding diversity of structural forms, and in both cases we believe we can discern the reason for this.
 Running parallel to the unity or diversity in human language structure is, on the ethnological-historical side, the essential similarity or difference of a nation’s living conditions.
 The ancient languages are not always the best witnesses here, and that kind of research which drills down to the proto-languages does not bring the most usable material to the surface.
 This research may try to reconstruct an image of the proto-nation from the proto-language, but it would simply go around in circles if it would seek to elucide the proto-language on the basis of the proto-nation.
 On the other hand, this approach is correct when it measures the racial disposition against the proto-language; the racial disposition has developed in different directions in the individual nations and yet it has done so through basically the same driving and pulling forces.
 But even this may be limited; the common characteristics of a family are perhaps only significant when they have been retained in living form.
 When Latin gives up the Indo-European vowel grades except for a few scanty remnants, when its daughters lose their case endings, and when Modern Persian and, in strangely different ways, the Slavic languages have altered the old accent system, when in the Indo-Chinese family polysyllabic and monosyllabic languages, isolation, agglutination and inflection, and the most diverse forms of sentence structure have been developed, then we know that on this point the linguistic and racial type has shown itself to be flexible.
 We may then ask further what has caused this flexibility, and if history does not answer this question, if it does not reveal how much is to be attributed to the new homeland or to the disturbing or encouraging influences of the neighbouring nations, then we have at least gained negative knowledge.

 Since our science, above all thanks to Hugo Schuchardt and Lucien Adam, has turned its attention to those new-born mixed languages, we can also make use of language mixtures for our purposes.
 Of course, least suited to our purposes are those deformed products of international business communication in which no nation has made itself mentally at home or lived its mental life to the full.
 I must exclude from my research whole groups of languages that seem to me suspicious in this respect, such as those of the Melanesians, those of the Gold Coast of Africa, and others.
 But we also know that this was the beginning of some languages that today count among the best.
 Here the bastard was made legitimate through subsequent marriage, and in and with the new nation grew a new language.
 And so we have once again that which is important to us: free structures that have grown on native ground.